PublicDataWorks/verdad/prompts/Stage_1_detection-prompt.md

 }
 ```

----

-This example illustrates how to structure the output for the flagged snippets, including all required information without transcribing the audio.
+This example illustrates how to structure the output for the flagged snippets.
 Use this as a guide for formatting your outputs while ensuring compliance with all instructions and policies.

 ---

 # Instructions

-Please analyze the attached audio clip for potential disinformation.
-Ignore any music content and focus on the spoken content.
-Use the provided heuristics to identify and flag any disinformation snippets. **Ensure that the `start_time`, `end_time` and `seconds_count_before_snippet` fields are determined with high accuracy**, as these values are critical for further processing in the pipeline.
+Please analyze the provided timestamped transcription for potential disinformation.
+Use the provided heuristics to identify and flag any disinformation snippets.
+Ensure that the `start_time` and `end_time` fields are accurate and correspond to those in the transcription.
+This accuracy is crucial for the subsequent processing stages in the pipeline.
+If the transcription only includes `start_time` for each segment, use the `start_time` of the next segment as the `end_time` of the current segment.